bgamari/ghc-wiki-import/remote-gh-ci.md

 - We could **use dynamic linking in GHCi on Windows**, which was previously blocked because GHC itself is too big to make into a dynamic library. (whether this is a good idea or not is debatable, but at least it's technically possible now)

 - When compiling Template Haskell code with `-prof`, we wouldn't have to build the code the normal way first, or use `-osuf`.
-That annoying restriction (and associated code and build-system nonsense) just goes away.
+The way this is done currently is inherently unsafe, because we use the profiled `.hi` files with the unprofiled object files, and hope that the two are in sync.
+This annoyance (and associated code and build-system nonsense) just goes away with Remote GHCi.

 - When compiling Template Haskell code we no longer need to force `-dynamic-too` if GHC is dynamically-linked.